ssllabs/ssllabs-scan/ssllabs-api-docs.md

 ### 1.20.x (In development) ###

-* New EndpointDetails field: rc4Only.
+* New EndpointDetails fields: rc4Only, chaCha20Preference.